alan-turing-institute/profet/README.md

 pip install profet
 ```

+### For developers

-To install the development version, which contains the latest features and fixes, install directly from GitHub using
+To install the development version, which contains the latest features and fixes, install directly from GitHub using:

 ```sh
 pip install git+git://github.com/alan-turing-institute/profet
 ```

-Test the installation, navigate to the root directory and run
+To test the installation, navigate to the root directory of the package and run

 ```sh
 pytest